 Software development is often mistaken to be a career path for nerds and geeks only.
-Anyone with ambitions can become a software developer.
-All it takes is hard work, resilience, consistency, and a willingness to learn.
+Becoming a software developer calls for hard work, consistency, and a willingness to learn.
+That reason alone is why there are programs designed to help kids get an early start with coding as well other areas in the IT sector.

 Step By Step Guide to Become a Software Developer: